CodyReichert/pgdevdb/README.md

 ## pgdevdb

-Pgdevdb is a bash script that creates a postgres username (with password) and database from one command.
-This should only be used in development.
+Pgdevdb is a bash script that creates a postgres database and user (with password) from one command.
 The purpose is to be able to create test postgres users and databases on the fly for testing and development.

 ### Usage